vcz-fr/Website/README.md

 ## About forking this repo to create a personal website
 Yes, of course you can!
 If you like it, you are even encouraged to do so.
 Please do me two favors:
 - Share your ideas by leaving your thoughts in an issue.
 I will gladly come back to you as soon as I can;
-- Read the code, just in case some ugly monster is laying around.
+- Read the code, just in case some ugly monster is lying around.

 ## History, reversed

+### v8 (current) - Joining forces
+Why have three websites when you can have just one.
+Seeing how difficult it was to export and maintain the recipe for UI elements, it was best to group the blog and the apps under the umbrella of the main website.
+That way, all three websites will be consistent in experience and design.
+This makes the whole package easier to maintain.

+And look, there's a new logo animation on hover!

-### v7 (current) - Cloudflare Pages
+### v7 - Cloudflare Pages
 Performance, native Jekyll version support and commercial usage were limiting factors for GitHub Pages.
 I wanted to fully leverage Cloudflare and their [Pages](https://pages.cloudflare.com/) offering to migrate to the latest Jekyll version and fully integrate my ecosystem with Cloudflare.
 This allowed me to host simple backends, an authentication